 The information collected from your survey can be summarised and included in the final NSW Bike Week Event Organiser Evaluation Report for submission to your Roads and Maritime Services Regional Coordinator.

-A standard participant survey form will be published online together with the NSW Bike Week Style guide.
+A standard participant survey form will be published online together with the NSW Bike Week Style Guide.
 Event organisers are encouraged to download and use this form.
 The participant survey includes the following standard questions.

 Age?